Darby’s | Raw Bars & Jazz in A Glossy Restaurant

-What’s even more impressive, though, is the restaurant already open below it, which comes to you from Robin Gill – the man behind such south London restaurant luminaries as The Dairy and Sorella.
+However what’s actually even more impressive is the restaurant below it, which comes to you from Robin Gill – the man behind such south London restaurant luminaries as The Dairy and Sorella.

 Safely settled on the ground floor, Darby’s is accessed via a floating stone walkway across a glimmering pond, mirroring the moat surrounding the neighbouring American Embassy.
 Fittingly, the place is inspired by Robin’s father, Earl ‘Darby’ Gill, who worked as a jazz musician in Manhattan in the 50s and 60s.